ProblemBears/TheBearLibrary/perforce.md

   - **Parent View** - Almost any stream should be set to **inherit** except for **Release streams** which should have **noinherit** so that Parent "propogation" is disabled (since release stream only copy up)
   - **Create a workspace to use with this stream** - If you already have one, it might be convenient not to tick it since we can switch one workspace between many streams
   - You can also configure **Stream Views** in the **Advanced** tab.
 Read more from the reference above.
+- **Using the Stream Graph** -
+  - If you don't see your newly added Stream, then make sure you Select it on the left hierarchy and click **Apply** when you're on **Picker Mode**.
+Otherwise, go to **Filter Mode**.
+Picker Mode is ideal if your Graph gets too complicated, and you only want to see certain nodes
+  - The arrows signifies whether you can **Merge Down/Copy up** and the wires become color-coded with the following meanings.
+    - **Gray** - no merge or copy required
+    - **Green** - a merge or copy is available
+    - **Orange** - stream must be updated, after which merge or copy is available
+  - The **Workspace Icon** that looks Like a TV indicates what stream you are currently working in. **You can drag it to another stream to switch your workspace to that stream**.
+The Stream field value in the workspace definition changes to the new stream.
+When you do this, if you have checked out files to the following:
+    - **The default changelist** - P4V shelves them automatically in a numbered changelist with the description "Switched branch shelf" and unshelves them again to the default changelist when you switch back to that stream.
+However, note that the numbered changelist created for the interim shelf does not get deleted and remains in the system
+    - **A numbered changelist** - P4V prompts you to shelve those files before switching.
+When you switch back to that stream, those files remain shelved in the numbered changelist.
+You have to unshelve them manually.